Best

 Comparison with Other Cities

-On the other hand, transactions in Montreal, Vancouver and Toronto grew by 10%, 1.2% and 11.9%, respectively, compared to September last year.
-Meanwhile, transactions in Calgary declined by 14.1%.
+On the other hand, transactions in Montreal dropped by 15.9%, compared to January last year.
+Meanwhile, transactions in Vancouver, Toronto and Calgary declined by 29%, 19.9% and 15%, respectively.

 Reasoning

-Mortgage rates and the influx of migrants since the end of the pandemic have been major influences on Montreal's housing market activity.
-After cutting its policy rate by 2.50% since June last year, the Bank of Canada (BoC) has now reached 2.50%.
-Due to the cuts, the policy rate is much lower than it was in 2023, which has led to a decline in Montreal mortgage rates and Quebec mortgage rates, making borrowing cheaper than two years ago.
-This has supported home sales in Montreal over the past year.
+Mortgage rates and the influx of migrants since the end of the pandemic have been significant influences on Montreal's housing market activity.
+The Bank of Canada (BoC) reduced its policy rate by 2.75% from June 2024 to October 2025 and has held it steady at 2.25% since then.
+Due to the cuts, the policy rate is much lower than it was in 2023, which has led to a decline in Montreal mortgage rates and Quebec mortgage rates, making borrowing cheaper than three years ago.

-Meanwhile, Montreal has a more affordable housing market than Toronto and Vancouver, despite being Canada’s second-largest city by population and a major financial hub.
-Thus, Montreal attracts many buyers, magnifying sales activity in Montreal’s housing market compared to last year.
+Meanwhile, Montreal has a more affordable housing market than Toronto and Vancouver, despite being Canada’s second-largest city in terms of population and a major financial hub.
+Although a recent slowdown in sales has been observed, Montreal continues to attract many buyers, resulting in an overall increase in sales activity in the Montreal housing market over the past two years after the 2023 slump.

 Looking Forward

-The interest rate forecast suggests that the BoC might reduce its policy rate by 25 basis points by the end of this year.
-Meanwhile, the U.S. import tariffs and reciprocal tariffs imposed by Canada are another factor that may affect the direction of the BoC’s policy rates in the near future.
-The impact of the tariffs has already been felt on the Canadian job market and may also have inflationary impacts on some consumer categories.
-This is what will affect both policymaking and affordability for many Canadian families going forward.
-The uncertainty surrounding the same might also deter some homebuyers from making a purchase.
+The interest rate forecast suggests that the BoC is likely to hold its policy rate at 2.25% for the next few months.
+Meanwhile, broader economic conditions, such as U.S. import tariffs, labour market conditions, and commodity prices, are another factor that may influence the direction of the BoC’s policy rates in the near future.
+The impact of the tariffs has already been felt in the Canadian job market and may also have inflationary effects on certain consumer categories.

 Home Prices in Montreal